ptesar/ethname-pfsense/README.md

 ```
 nano /etc/rc.conf.d/ethname
 ```
-The file name must match the script file we copied to `/usr/local/etc/rc.d/`, in our case `ethname`.
+The file name must match the script file name we copied to `/usr/local/etc/rc.d/`, in our case `ethname`.

 ### 2. Enable ethnane
 Enter the following line at the top if to the `rc.conf` file